cecat/CeC-HA-Addons/addons/yamcam3/README.md

 - **reporting_threshold**: Default 0.4 - When reporting to scores we ignore any classes with scores below this value (from 0.0 to 1.0).

-- **group_classes**: See note below re modifying the sound class maps to group them.
+- **use_groups**: See note below re modifying the sound class maps to group them.
 Setting this option to *false* will ignore these groupings and just report the native classes, however, they will still be prepended with groupnames (which are not part of the original YAMNet mappings).